 This is a really tough contest to pick a winner for — yes, the Galaxy S9 is cheaper, but it all still comes down to how the camera and battery perform.
 We love the display and the design of the Galaxy S9 and Samsung has eliminated the biggest gripe we had with the S8 design by moving the fingerprint sensor.
 The S9 is a beautiful device and it feels great in the hand.

-There’s no doubt that the iPhone X is also an attractive device with a stunning display and it’s also faster in the performance stakes.
-We can’t call the camera and battery sections without further testing, so if the S9 impresses us enough in those categories, it could overturn this decision, but for now the iPhone X scores a narrow win and remains our current pick for best smartphone.
+There’s no doubt that the iPhone X is also an attractive device with a stunning display.
+It’s also faster in the performance stakes and we prefer the camera.
+There’s nothing to separate them in terms of battery, so the iPhone X scores a narrow win and remains our current pick for best smartphone.